-- Never journal in a state where you’re feeling sad down, depressed.
+- Never journal when you’re feeling sad, down, or depressed.

-- Decide in a cool and positive situation.
+- Decide on a cool and positive situation.

-Take a sauna, run, do jumping jacks, jump on a trampoline, something that gets you in a peak state or a positive state.
-Then start going into the problem-solving state first, then the story you’re telling yourself, then the strategy.
-So with the state, we went over that you’ve got to feel good to have good answers.
+Take a sauna, run, do jumping jacks, and jump on a trampoline, which gets you in a peak or a positive state.
+Then start going into the problem-solving state, the story you’re telling yourself, and the strategy.
+So with the state, we discussed that you’ve got to feel good to have good answers.

 3. Quality control

 Kevin Kelly says that success is overcomplicated.
-When you simplify it down, all it matters is that you make a thousand people extremely happy.
-It’s so sexy to go after one hundred thousand people sell your product to a million people for a dollar, and you’ll be a millionaire.
-You get a million people on your Twitter, Instagram, Facebook, YouTube and try and sell, and go after the masses.
+When you simplify it, all it matters is making a thousand people extremely happy.
+It’s so sexy to go after one hundred thousand people and sell your product to a million people for a dollar, and you’ll be a millionaire.
+You get a million people on your Twitter, Instagram, Facebook, and YouTube and try and sell and go after the masses.

 - Make your customer happy and be sure of the quality of the products.

-- Create a product’s brand and focus on free marketing by customer reviews.
+- Create a product’s brand and focus on free marketing through customer reviews.

 - Don’t always be available and create a unique value.

 With this concept, the saying is that’s the wrong approach!
-You’ll spend more time, energy effort doing it that way, and you won’t make people happy when you skim the surface.
+You’ll spend more time and energy doing it that way and won’t make people happy when you skim the surface.
 This concept is saying go after a thousand people.
-Every year, you get these thousand people and spend one hundred dollars on your products.
+You get these thousand people yearly and spend one hundred dollars on your products.
 That’s all you do.
 You make a thousand people happy.
 You got a six-figure income.
-Don’t you think it’s easier to make a thousand people extremely happy?
+Don’t you think making a thousand people extremely happy is easier?
 So what is a true fan?

-Kevin Kelly says a true fan is someone who will buy anything you produce.
+Kevin Kelly says a true fan will buy anything you produce.
 They’ll drive two hundred miles to see you sing.
 They’ll buy the hardback, paperback, and audiobook.
-So if you focus on making those ten people extremely happy, they end up doing the marketing for you.
+So if you focus on making those ten people extremely happy, they do the marketing for you.

 4. Select ideas